Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Betting Trends

-- Michigan State has compiled a 16-15-0 record against the spread this season.
+- Michigan State has covered 16 times in 31 chances against the spread this season.

-- Kansas State has put together a 22-11-1 ATS record so far this year.
+- Kansas State has compiled a 22-11-1 ATS record so far this season.

-- The Wildcats and their opponents have combined to go over the point total 18 out of 34 times this season.
+- So far this season, 18 out of the Wildcats' 34 games with an over/under have hit the over.

 Michigan State Futures Odds

-- Michigan State is 16th-best in the country in terms of its odds to win the national championship (+2800), much higher than its computer rankings (27th).
+- Michigan State is 16th-best in college basketball in terms of its odds to win the national championship (+3000), much higher than its computer rankings (27th).

-- In terms of their national championship odds, the Spartans have had the 68th-biggest change this season, improving from +6000 at the beginning to +2800.
+- In terms of their national championship odds, the Spartans have experienced the 69th-biggest change this season, improving from +6000 at the beginning to +3000.

-- Michigan State has a 3.4% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Michigan State has a 3.2% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.